Nadikudi railway station

-Nadikudi railway station (station code:NDKD), is a railway junction in Guntur district, Andhra Pradesh, India.
+Nadikudi railway station (station code:NDKD), is a railway junction in Dachepalle Town, Palnadu District, Andhra Pradesh, India.

 History

 Historically, Nadikudi was a metre-gauge station.
 Trains which travelled from Guntur to Macherla used to pass through Nadikudi.
 Later, Guntur–Macherla section, Tenali–Macherla section was converted from metre gauge to broad gauge and a new line was laid from Bibinagar near Hyderabad to Nadikudi, thus making Nadikudi a junction.

 Route

 Trains that go to Macherla divert at Nadikudi Junction.
 The nearest town to Nadikudi is Dachepalle.

 Nadikudi is located on the Pagidipalli–Nallapadu section of Guntur Division(GNT), in South Central Railway zone (SCR).

 Connectivity

 Nadikude Junction is well connected with Guntur, Hyderabad, Vijayawada, Vizag and other important destinations like Tirupati, Chennai, Trivandrum Central, Kakinada, Nagarsol, Narsapur, Mumbai, Pune, Bhavnagar Terminus, Ahmedabad.
 Nadikude Junction have 34 trains passing through it, of which there are 2 Terminating and 2 Originating trains including Kacheguda- Nadikude-Kacheguda Demu.